Moving to Lexington, KY

 The Thing That Surprises Everyone

-Lexington is genuinely unlike any other mid-sized American city.
-It has all the amenities you'd expect from a larger city — great restaurants, a thriving arts scene, sports energy, excellent hospitals, a strong job market — but the moment you drive 5-10 minutes in any direction, you're surrounded by rolling bluegrass countryside and some of the most beautiful horse farms you've ever seen.
-There are well over 4,000 horse farms in the area!
-Yes!
-You didn't misread that!
+Lexington is genuinely unlike any other mid sized American city.
+You get the restaurants, the hospitals, the job market, and everything else you'd expect from a real city.
+But drive 5 to 10 minutes in any direction and you're surrounded by rolling bluegrass countryside and some of the most beautiful horse farms you've ever seen.
+There are well over 4,000 horse farms in the area, which still surprises most people when they first hear it.

 I was raised in the country, so I like my scenery and my space.
 But I also like things to do, like going to the mall, or The Summit and looking around.
 Then maybe getting a nice dinner somewhere.
 Lexington satisfies all that, more so than Louisville.